core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Service Name and Port Number Registration

-IANA is requested to assign the port number 5683 and the service name "coap+tcp", in accordance with {{RFC6335}}.
+IANA is requested to assign the port number 5683 and the service name "coap", in accordance with {{RFC6335}}.

 Service Name.
-:   coap+tcp
+:   coap

 Transport Protocol.
 :   tcp